When Sam’s teacher met Sam on the first day of class she knew she was in for a tough year.

 Why can’t this child sit still?
 Auditory processing challenges manifest in many ways.
 One way (in addition to poor volume control) is balance disruption.
 Have you ever been at a standstill in traffic when the car next to you starts moving?
 Did you have the brief sensation that you were moving, too?
 Now imagine if that sensation never stopped.

-Poor wiggly Sam here is not being defiant.
+Poor, wiggly Sam here is not being defiant.
 He is attempting to get his vestibular system back in balance.
-Oddly, he only “feels” still when his body is in motion.
+Oddly enough, he only “feels” still when his body is in motion.

 Reading Help for the Troublemaker

-In addition to the suggestions below, kids with auditory processing challenges like Sam benefit from the same interventions found in Profile of a Unique Learner: The Excessive Studier.
-These include rhythm repeat, visualization training, auditory memory skill building, and perhaps even nutritional intervention.
-You’ll find more auditory memory suggestions in this post, Auditory Memory Activities for Kids and this one, Graph Art for Auditory Memory.
+In addition to one more suggestion below, kids with auditory processing challenges like Sam benefit from the same interventions found in Profile of a Unique Learner: The Excessive Studier.
+These include:

 Phrasing and Tapping

-When students read every word in the same tone at the same speed and without pausing at punctuation marks, is it any wonder the sentences don’t make sense?
-Teaching students to read in phrases and to pause at commas and periods (by tapping their finger twice at punctuation, for example) can have a huge impact on a child’s comprehension and enjoyment of reading.
+When students read every word in the same tone at the same speed and without pausing at punctuation marks, is it any wonder that the sentences don’t make sense?
+Teaching students how to read in phrases and to pause at commas and periods (by tapping their finger twice at punctuation, for example) can have a huge impact on a child’s comprehension, and therefore enjoyment, of reading.

-If you do have a child like Sam in your class or home, before pulling your hair out completely please learn whatever you can to become the compassionate, knowledgeable educator that he needs.
+If you do have a child like Sam in your class, or at home, before pulling your hair out completely, please learn whatever you can to become the compassionate, knowledgeable educator that he needs.